Ocean liner: Overview

 Ocean liners were the primary mode of intercontinental travel for over a century, from the mid-19th century until they began to be supplanted by airliners in the 1950s.
 In addition to passengers, liners carried mail and cargo.
 Ships contracted to carry British Royal Mail used the designation RMS.
 Liners were also the preferred way to move gold and other high-value cargoes.

 The busiest route for liners was on the North Atlantic with ships travelling between Europe and North America.
-It was on this route that the fastest, largest and most advanced liners travelled, though most ocean liners historically were mid-sized vessels which served as the common carriers of passengers and freight between nations and among mother countries and their colonies and dependencies before the dawn of the jet age.
+It was on this route that the fastest, largest and most advanced liners travelled, though most ocean liners historically were mid-sized vessels which served as the common carriers of passengers and freight between nations and among other countries and their colonies and dependencies before the dawn of the jet age.
 Such routes included Europe to African and Asian colonies, Europe to South America, and migrant traffic from Europe to North America in the 19th and first two decades of the 20th centuries, and to Canada and Australia after the Second World War.

 Shipping lines are companies engaged in shipping passengers and cargo, often on established routes and schedules.
 Regular scheduled voyages on a set route are called "line voyages" and vessels (passenger or cargo) trading on these routes to a timetable are called liners.
 The alternative to liner trade is "tramping" whereby vessels are notified on an ad hoc basis as to the availability of a cargo to be transported.
 (In older usage, "liner" also referred to ships of the line, that is, line-of-battle ships, but that usage is now rare.)
 The term "ocean liner" has come to be used interchangeably with "passenger liner", although it can refer to a cargo liner or cargo-passenger liner.